Loan to Value Ratio Calculator

 How do you calculate loan to value?

-To see how the loan-to-value (LTV) formula works, here’s the basic formula and an example:
+To see how the loan-to-value (LTV) formula works, here is the basic formula and an example:

 - Loan Amount ÷ Current Appraised Value = LTV

-Our financial calculators are provided as a free service to our members.
-The information supplied by these calculators is from various sources based on calculations we believe to be reliable (but are not guaranteed, explicit or implied) regarding their accuracy or applicability to your specific circumstances.
-All examples are hypothetical and are for illustrative purposes, and are not intended to provide investment advice.
+Our financial calculators are provided as a free service to our Members.
+The information these calculators supply is from various sources based on calculations we believe to be reliable (but are not guaranteed, explicit, or implied) regarding their accuracy or applicability to your specific circumstances.
+All examples are hypothetical and illustrative and do not intend to provide investment advice.
 TDECU does not accept any liability for loss or damage whatsoever, which may be attributable to the reliance on and use of the calculators.
 Use of any calculator constitutes acceptance of the terms of this agreement.
-TDECU recommends you to find a qualified professional for advice with regard to your personal finance issues.
+TDECU recommends finding a qualified professional for advice about your personal finance issues.